Daylily-Informatics/UltraQC/docs/source/docs/dev/backend.rst

 API
 ---

-MegaQC actually has two APIs.
-The first, older API is accessed at ``/api``, and the code for this API is located in `megaqc/api`_.
+UltraQC actually has two APIs.
+The first, older API is accessed at ``/api``, and the code for this API is located in `ultraqc/api`_.
 This API is implemented using regular flask views.

 However, all future development should be done on the newer REST API.
-This is accessed at ``/rest_api/v1``, and the code for it is located in `megaqc/rest_api`_.
+This is accessed at ``/rest_api/v1``, and the code for it is located in `ultraqc/rest_api`_.
 This API is composed of views, located in ``views.py``.
 These view classes, which rely on `flapison`_, each define an SQLAlchemy model that defines how to access the data, and a Marshmallow schema, which defines how to serialize and deserialize the